victornguyen/vic.codes/content/blog/catching-up/index.md

 As far as I know, there are only two rules for maintaining a blog as a developer:

-1. Your blog must be hilariously over-engineered ✅
+1. ✅ Your blog must be hilariously over-engineered
-2. You must write about Imposter Syndrome ✅
+2. ✅ You must write about Imposter Syndrome

 Of all the hot takes on Imposter Syndrome I've read, I like [Rach Smith's](https://rachsmith.com/2017/i-dont-have-imposter-syndrome/) the most.

-Even with that in mind, you better believe I was carrying around a meaty chunk of self-doubt wherever I went.
+Even with that in mind, I was still carrying around a chunk of self-doubt wherever I went.
 Keys, wallet, phone, self-doubt.

 However, over time, I've come to embrace it.
 It helps me maintain an edge I otherwise wouldn't have.
 It allows me to self-identify as a beginner